Roelosaurus/House-Of-The-Dying-Roll/readme.md

 1. Roll to setup 3 compartments
 2. Roll at start of each compartment
-&nbsp;&nbsp; to see what King does
+&nbsp; to see what King does
 3. Roll to resolve Guard's actions